soundxyz/sound-protocol/.changeset/good-kids-learn.md

 "sound-protocol": minor
 ---

-Allows to collect royalties and platform fees
+Allows to distribute ETH and ERC20 royalties